South Carolina HurricaneWatch

 South Carolina Hurricane Information

-Preventing flood hazards, such as the hurricane induced storm surge, from becoming human disasters requires an understanding of the relative risks floods pose to specific communities and knowledge of the processes by which flood waters rise, converge, and abate.
+Preventing flood hazards, such as the hurricane induced storm tide, from becoming human disasters requires an understanding of the relative risks floods pose to specific communities and knowledge of the processes by which flood waters rise, converge, and abate.
 Historically, hurricane-induced storm tides have been documented through measurement of high-water marks left on structures or vegetation.
-However, these sources are not always reliable or accurate and do not provide quantitative information about the timing of the flooding, the sequencing of multiple paths by which the storm-surge waters arrived, or the magnitude of waves comprising floodwaters.
+However, these sources are not always reliable or accurate and do not provide quantitative information about the timing of the flooding, the sequencing of multiple paths by which the storm-tide waters arrived, or the magnitude of waves comprising floodwaters.

 Real-Time Monitoring Network